LuBolin/tp/docs/UserGuide.md

 * **Command Terminal**: A text-based interface where users can type and execute commands directly on their operating system (e.g., Command Prompt on Windows, Terminal on macOS/Linux).
 * **Oracle**: A software company that maintains the official Java Development Kit (JDK) and provides downloadable versions of Java for developers.
 * **JDK (Java Development Kit)**: A software development environment that provides tools necessary to write, compile, and run Java applications.
 It includes the Java Runtime Environment (JRE), compiler, and other development tools.
 * **cd**: Stands for "change directory".
-A command used in the terminal to navigate to a specific folder on your computer.
-Example: `cd C:\Users\MyFolder`.
+A command used in the terminal to navigate to a specific folder on your computer. e.g. `cd C:\Users\MyFolder`.
 * **Command**: An instruction typed into the terminal or KrustyKrab’s command box to perform a specific action.
 For example, `padd` adds a new person.
 * **Parameter**: A specific part of a command that provides input values.
 For instance, in `padd n/John Doe`, `n/John Doe` is a parameter that specifies the name.
 * **JSON (JavaScript Object Notation)**: A lightweight data format used to store KrustyKrab’s data (e.g., persons and bookings).
 It is saved automatically in a `.json` file and can be edited manually if needed.